Chemistry, BS

 Career Outlook

-A degree in chemistry provides the background for careers in chemical and electronics industries, in national research labs, environmental labs and forensic labs.
+A degree in chemistry provides the background for careers in chemical and electronics industries and in national research, environmental and forensic labs.
 Chemistry can be combined with law for patent work, with economics for sales and marketing careers, and with computer science for careers in information technology.
-Students often take Bachelor of Science in chemistry degree programs to become competitive applicants for admission to medical, dental or pharmacy schools.
+Graduates also emerge well prepared for advanced studies in chemistry and material science, positioning them competitively for graduate degree programs; some have chosen to complete a BS in chemistry to be competitive applicants for admission to medical, dental or pharmacy schools.

-Chemists conduct both research and routine work in laboratories; they study the environment; they work in manufacturing, sales and marketing; they work in the public sector deciding policy and regulation; and they teach.
+Chemists conduct research and routine work in laboratories; study the environment; work in manufacturing, sales and marketing; determine policy and regulation in the public sector; and teach in a variety of settings.

 Example Careers